 - Apply for a license.

-The Tennessee Board of Accountancy requires prospective CPA applicants to have completed a 150 semester hour program of education that includes the award of a bachelor’s degree.
-All credits must have been completed at a regionally accredited college acceptable to the board.
-In addition, the 150 semester hours must include a minimum of 30 semester hours of accounting education (which may include the elementary level), at least 24 semester hours of which are at the upper division or above.
-At least 24 semester hours in general business are also required, 12 of which must be at the upper division or above.
+The TNSBA requires CPA applicants to have completed 150 semester hours of education that includes the award of a bachelor’s degree or higher and includes a minimum of 30 semester hours of accounting education, at least 24 of which are at the upper division or above.
+At least 24 semester hours in general business are also required.
 Subjects that satisfy the general business requirement include:

 - Algebra, calculus, statistics, probability